codypearce/codegroundjs/README.md

     css: true, // if set false on tabs it hides the button
     js: true,

-    height: 500, // must be number
-    width: 100%, // must be percent

     layout: 'half', // whether editor/output takes up full width or half
     initialFull: 'editors', // this sets the initial view if you choose layout full